code42/py42/docs/userguides/highriskemployee.md

+# High Risk Employee

-# Add or Remove Users From the High Risk Employee List
+## Add or Remove Users From the High Risk Employee List

 Use py42 to quickly and easily manage users on the High Risk Employee list.
 This guide describes how to add users to and remove users from the High Risk Employee list.